LibrePCB/LibrePCB/dev/doxygen/pages/library.md

 # Identification of Library Elements {#doc_library_identification}

 Each library element (and also the library itself) gets a [UUID] at their creation.
 This [UUID] is then used to identify these elements.
-For example a librepcb::library::Device refers to a librepcb::library::Package with the [UUID] of the package.
+For example a librepcb::Device refers to a librepcb::Package with the [UUID] of the package.
 This allows to combine library elements even across different libraries (e.g. the Device and Package from the last example can be located in different libraries).